mussen081/paymenterinstaller/README.md

 What things you need to install the software and how to install them

-All dependencies are installed in this script but if you are using other linux distro that is not Ubuntu you have to run these commands
+All dependencies are installed in this script but if you are using other linux distro that is not Ubuntu you have to run these commands.
+And also.
+U need to install Curl

 Debian:
 ```